To those complaining about Todd Gurley’s non-TD: Quit your bitching and stop playing DFS

 Naturally, this story was devoid of concrete statistics and completely ignored the reality that the Green Bay Packers are consistently a top draw for NFL bettors and Wisconsin homers.
 NFLbets would guess with littler fear of contradiction that a lot more money was wagered on Green Bay +7½ than the favored L.A. minus the points.
 Equally as naturally, scads more like stories followed this one, and literally none have a firm grip on current U.S. gambling law.

 But NFLbets isn’t here to criticize uninformed journalists.
 We’re here to rant.
 Specifically about those small-minded complainers.
 To those bitching about Todd Gurley for fantasy reasons, grow up and realize that you’re gambling.
-Quit stroking your ego about that week when you guessed correctly – that’s right: *guessed*, f^^#%^@ers – and realize that you sound like a slots player bragging about a system.
+Quit stroking your ego about when you guessed correctly – that’s right: *guessed*, f^^#%^@ers – and realize that you sound like a slots player bragging about a system.
 Just for starters, we suppose you knew that James Connor would “outscore” Gurley or that Marvin Jones would have a “better” game than Antonio Brown or that the Rams’ top receiver would be Josh Reynolds.
 Yeah, surrrrrrrrrre.